Thousands line Queen’s coffin route to pay final respects in Scotland

 At one point, as the cortege travelled through Dundee, a lone long-stemmed flower could be seen on the hearse windscreen and in a rural part of the route farmers paid homage to the Queen with tractors lined up in a field.

+Her state funeral will be held on Monday September 19 and one of the first world leaders to formally accept an invitation was US president Joe Biden who will be joined by First Lady Jill Biden.

-The Queen did not travel alone during her 180-mile journey, Anne and her husband were in a limousine as part of a procession directly behind her.
+The Queen did not travel alone during her 180-mile journey, with Anne and her husband in a limousine as part of a procession directly behind her.

 The First Minister of Scotland, Nicola Sturgeon, tweeted it was a “sad and poignant moment” as the Queen’s cortege left her “beloved Balmoral for the final time” just after 10am.